Have you ever wondered which direction to take your content marketing?

-Fortunately, I discovered a few methods that allowed me to analyze 1,028 blog posts in the my subject areas (SaaS and Entrepreneurship).
-By combining a number of tricks I was able to unearth a few key takeaways that will shape the future of my writing, at least in the near-term.
+Fortunately, I discovered a few methods that allowed me to analyze 1,028 blog posts in my subject areas (SaaS and Entrepreneurship).
+By combining several tricks I was able to unearth a few key takeaways that will shape the future of my writing, at least in the near term.

 What’s great about these methods is that they can be applied to any blog, in any subject area.
 The insights gained from the results can help any business marketer make smarter decisions about their content marketing strategy.

-In order to answer the questions I mentioned previously, I knew I needed to dig through a lot of posts both from my own blog and other’s blog, and determine how popular each article was on social media.
+To answer the questions I mentioned previously, I knew I needed to dig through a lot of posts both from my blog and other’s blog and determine how popular each article was on social media.

-It would have also been helpful to load up the comment count for each article, but since some sites use Wordpress comments, while others use Disqus or Facebook comments, it is difficult from a programatic standpoint to get an accurate count of comments across a variety of blogs.
+It would have also been helpful to load up the comment count for each article, but since some sites use WordPress comments, while others use Disqus or Facebook comments, it is difficult from a programmatic standpoint to get an accurate count of comments across a variety of blogs.

-So, in order to discover the popularity of a wide variety of articles in my space, I followed these steps:
+So, to discover the popularity of a wide variety of articles in my space, I followed these steps:

 - List 10 blogs that I want to target to analyze in my space.